moxiegirl/docker/docs/userguide/networking/dockernetworks.md

 If you would like to try this for yourself, see the [Getting started for overlay](get-started-overlay.md).

-### Custom network plugin

-If you like, you can create your own custom, network driver plugin.
-A network driver plugin makes use of Docker's plugin infrastructure.
-In this infrastructure, a plugin is a process running on the same Docker host as the Docker `daemon`.

-Network plugins follow the same restrictions and installation rules as other plugins.
-All plugins make use of the plugin API.
-They have a lifecycle that encompasses installation, starting, stopping and activation.
+### Docker Network Plugins

+You can [extend](../../extend) Docker's networking by using a Network Plugin or writing your own.
+For more information see the [Docker Network Plugin](../../extend/plugin_network.md)

-Once you have creatd a custom network driver, you use it like the built-in network drivers.
+Once you have installed a Network Plugin, you use the new driver in the `docker network create` command.
 For example,

     $ docker network create -d weave mynet

-You can inspect it, add containers too and from it, and so forth.
-Of course, different plugins may make use of different technologies or frameworks so can add features not present in Docker's default networks.
-For more information on writing plugins, see (Extending Docker)[../../extend] and (Writing a network driver plugin)[../../extend/plugins_network.md].
+You can then connect your containers to this network.
+For example,

+    $ docker run -it --net mynet busybox

 ## Legacy links